lighthouse-labs/gitbook-node-chat-tutorial/content/part3/README.md

 Then, whenever a message is received on the server, it can [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) (append) that message string into the array.

 Then whenever a user (new socket) connects to the server, (on `connection`) the server could iterate over all the messages in the array and `emit` them to that new client/socket.

+## 4. Deploy

+You can use another free technology called Heroku to make your app available on the Internet for anyone to use.
+There's a tutorial that will walk you through the process here: <https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction>.